 A few years later, I had applied for and been granted a college teaching job at a school in West Virginia.
 They awarded the job to me on the strength of my academic credentials and a few telephone calls and hired me sight unseen.
 Just as I was making plans to pack up and move myself and my family to West Virginia, I got another offer from a larger university in Kansas which came with a position with the local symphony orchestra, the rank of assistant professor, and a much more generous salary.
 I really wanted to take the latter job, but felt terrible about having to tell the good folks in West Virginia that I had gotten a better offer.
 I called up Brad, who at that point was finishing his doctorate in musicology and filling a one-year teaching appointment at Wheaton College in Massachusetts for a mutual colleague who was on sabbatical, and asked him if he were interested in having the West Virginia job.
 Brad was all for it, so I called the department chairman, told him I had to regretfully decline the position, but that I had a good friend who had exactly the same credentials in musicology and bassoon that I had and wished to recommend him for the position.
 Long story short, they gave my job to Brad, he moved to West Virginia, stayed there for over three decades, and worked his way up to full Professor.
 It was the only college teaching job he ever had.

 Brad and I remained in touch throughout the years.
-We met up frequently at meetings of the American Musicological Society, had dinner together each night, and regaled each other with tales of the musical and academic worlds.
+We met up frequently at meetings of the American Musicological Society, had dinner together each night, and regaled each other with tales of the inanity in the musical and academic worlds.
 Sadly, he elected to take early retirement when his wife, a registered nurse and head of nursing studies at the college, detected signs of early dementia.
 They eventually moved back to Baltimore, where Brad was originally from and their children were now living.
 While he was hospitalized during his final months, I sent him a boxed CD set of the complete works of Thomas Tallis, the composer on whom Brad had done his doctoral dissertation.
 I figured he knew more about that repertoire than I would ever know.
 His wife said that listening to that music gave him much solace in his last days.
 It was the final favor I was able to do for him.

 David H. Green, director